Medical questions & health advice by board certified doctors

-When I got blood taken out of me why did i pass out?
+"When I got blood taken out of me why did i pass out?"

 I am a 23 year old male.
 I am 6'3 and weigh in about 240 pounds.
 Some doctors have told me that i have high blood pressure.
 When i got the blood taken out of me the doctor checked my blood pressure.
 She told me that it was normal and checked it again.
 Both times she said it was normal.
 Im not taking any type of medication so im not sure why i would just pass out.
 Also my arm is really bruised from where she drew blood out too.
 Thanks for any help you could offer me.

 The vagus nerve is one of the body's autonomic nerves (not controlled consciously) and can be triggered by different stimuli (such as the sight of blood or needles, urinating, or having a bowel movement).
 When the nerve is stimulated, it can cause a decrease in a person's heart rate and blood pressure, causing a brief period when the brain is under-perfused with blood, causing a brief lack of oxygen and subsequently causing the person to pass out.
 This often happens in the setting of having blood drawn, but doesn't physically have to do with the amount of blood taken; it is usually just the sight of the blood and needle (especially in someone who hasn't had their blood taken before).
 Blood pressure and heart rate usually rapidly recover in these circumstances.
 A small bruise at the sight where the blood was taken is also a common occurrence; applying ice if it is sore can help.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.